The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

 \subsubsection{Fitting small disks with prescription A}

-Using \verb|csalt|, we can retrieve bulk properties also for small protoplanetary disks.
+Using \verb|csalt|, we can also retrieve bulk properties for small protoplanetary disks.
 In Fig. \ref{fig:residuals_compact}, we show the residual plot of J16062861-2121297, a compact disk (gas-disk size $R_{90\%} = 56\pm1$ au, with a beam of $\sim25$ au).

-Looking at Fig. \ref{fig:residuals_compact}, we see how \verb|csalt| reproduces well the disk morphology using the parametric prescription A. We are also able to infer the vertical structure of the thick $^{12}$CO emitting layer from this fit.
+Looking at Fig. \ref{fig:residuals_compact}, we see how \verb|csalt| reproduces the disk morphology well using the parametric prescription A. We are also able to infer the vertical structure of the thick $^{12}$CO emitting layer from this fit.
 The channel maps of the residuals are almost completely clean, showing that an optimal fit was found for this source.